yeeking/webui-juce-cmake-example/README.md

 If you want to do rapid development of your UI, having the index.html compiled into the binary data blob can prove a bit slow.
 Instead, you can work on the standalone app and have it serve the index.html UI file from the file system.
 Have a look in HTTPServer.cpp - there is some commented out code that serves from the file system instead.

-The embedded web server is the headerless cpp-httplib by Yuji Hirose from here: https://github.com/yhirose/cpp-httplib
+The embedded web server is the header-only cpp-httplib by Yuji Hirose from here: https://github.com/yhirose/cpp-httplib

+# TODO

+* web interface  -> cpp comms
+* cpp -> web interface comms
+* test on mac and windows